jmetcoff/apalojs/README.md

 ﻿This project is called ApaloJS.
 It was implemented using Visual Studio 2015 Pro with Node.js Tools.
 Copyright (c) 2016 Junction BI, LLC - Author: J. Metcoff, Contact: jerry.metcoff@junctionbi.com

+This project is released under the GNU GPLv3 license.
+See the LICENSE file for more information.

 This is a demonstration of the capabilities that can be achieved by combining modern HTML5/JS applications with a Jedox/Palo back-end.

 This service was created for demonstration purposes is not yet production ready.
 Some of the additional work items listed below should be completed first.